Has your school or PTA ever been involved in fundraising to improve facilities or purchase resources?

 If you’re a regular reader of our blog, you’ll know how much we like to stress the importance of sharing good news.
 Fundraising is a fantastic example of good news!

-We recently worked with Bowerhill Primary School in Melksham to get their school and PTA featured in their local paper to promote the fundraising work they delivered over the course of the 2nd COVID-19 lockdown.
+Last year, we worked with Bowerhill Primary School in Melksham to get their school and PTA featured in their local paper to promote the fundraising work they delivered over the course of the 2nd COVID-19 lockdown.

 Raise awareness, raise funds